As your English advances, are you remembering the basics?

-Maybe it seems too easy to do beginner level things now, but it does help you reinforce and remember basic structures that you may have forgotten.
-And just like bad form in exercising can hurt your muscles, bad grammar can hurt your writing and speaking.
+Maybe it seems too easy to do beginner-level things now, but it does help you reinforce and remember basic structures that you may have forgotten.

 1. Lynne Truss and Bonnie Timmons: Punctuation